AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxClipPreferences.rst

 :c:macro:`kOfxImageEffectActionGetClipPreferences`
-by setting the property :c:macro:`kOfxImageClipPropFieldOrder` in the out args argumment of the action.
+by setting the property :c:macro:`kOfxImageClipPropFieldOrder` in the out args argument of the action.
 For example a defielding plugin will want to indicate that the output is frame based rather than fielded.